EventStore/EventStore/docs/server/quick-start/README.md

 # Introduction

-Welcome to the EventStoreDB documentation.
+Welcome to the KurrentDB documentation.

-EventStoreDB is a modern data platform that bridges technology and business processes, giving software teams unprecedented insights into the events that drive their organization forward.
-This documentation provides an in-depth overview of EventStoreDB’s key features and concepts, along with comprehensive instructions for installation, configuration, and operational management.
+KurrentDB is a database that's engineered for modern software applications and event-driven architectures.
+Its event-native design simplifies data modeling and preserves data integrity while the integrated streaming engine solves distributed messaging challenges and ensures data consistency.

-EventStoreDB is licensed under [Event Store License v2 (ESLv2)](https://github.com/EventStore/EventStore/blob/4cab8ca81a63f0a8f708d5564ea459fe5a7131de/LICENSE.md), meaning that anyone can access and use it, but enterprise features are only enabled with a valid [license key](./installation.md#license-keys).
+KurrentDB is licensed under [Event Store License v2 (ESLv2)](https://github.com/EventStore/EventStore/blob/4cab8ca81a63f0a8f708d5564ea459fe5a7131de/LICENSE.md), meaning that anyone can access and use it, but enterprise features are only enabled with a valid [license key](./installation.md#license-keys).

 ::: note
-Although the source code for EventStoreDB is available to view, the [ESLv2 license](https://github.com/EventStore/EventStore/blob/4cab8ca81a63f0a8f708d5564ea459fe5a7131de/LICENSE.md) is not an OSI-approved Open Source License.
+Although the source code for KurrentDB is available to view, the [ESLv2 license](https://github.com/EventStore/EventStore/blob/4cab8ca81a63f0a8f708d5564ea459fe5a7131de/LICENSE.md) is not an OSI-approved Open Source License.
 :::

 ## What's new